-This coconut flour banana bread is grain-free, naturally sweetened, dairy-free, and paleo-friendly.
+Coconut flour banana bread made grain-free, naturally sweetened, dairy-free, and paleo-friendly.
 But it won’t do your taxes for you, I’ve already asked.

 Ready for another bangarang loaf in my series, Moist Breads?
 Of course you are.
 Fridays are for moist bread-ing, let’s get this loaf in your face!

 Anyone else ever feel the urge to shove a hot buttered loaf of bread in their mouth?